coreyhhowell/air-particle-project/README.md

 # air-particle-project

 This is the working space for my air particulate/pollution project in graduate school.
-Still in prototyping but final concept may be some form of art installation
+Still in prototyping but final concept may be some form of art installation.
+This is a living document so more will be uploaded as I work.

 Helpful links: